quangminh1212/TeleDrive/README.md

 - Queue viewer for uploads
 - Built in conflict resolver
   - When there's a newer file on Saved Messages but you're trying to backup
+- **NEW** Data analytics and statistics
+  - View usage statistics, file information, and interaction metrics
+- **NEW** Storage optimization
+  - Compress files, clean temporary files, and remove duplicates
+- **NEW** Enhanced connection monitoring
+  - Real-time connection status and automatic reconnection
+- **NEW** Quick actions
+  - Pause, resume, and refresh synchronization with one click

 # Running from source
 1. Clone repository: